Observations in TNG: "Data's Day"

 The bridge is darkly lit during the night shift.
 The dark bridge in HD.

 The bridge lighting is adjusted as the day shift begins.
-The changing light level was achieved in post production, similar to the fog on the bridge in "Evolution".
+It is not sure whether changing light level was done by actually turning lights on or rather in post production, similar to the fog on the bridge in "Evolution".

 "Evolution"